tmobile/magentaA11y/_checklist-web/form.md

 screenreader:
   name:  |
-    If multiple forms are present (Ex: Search, Sign in, Newsletter subscription), the form should have a name
+    If multiple forms are present (Ex: Search, Sign in, Newsletter subscription), the form must have a name
   role:  |
     It is discoverable with screenreader shortcuts as a form landmark along with its name